-By virtue of not being Moscow, where going out on a Friday night is basically like finding yourself trapped in a disco caste system, or Berlin, where the bouncers are taught to just scream the word "NO" in your face over and over again like art-gay Don Logans, clubbing in Northern Europe is a fairly democratic experience.
-And this spirit of communality spills over to the guestlist, which at most nights is less a guestlist and more an everyone-within-a-30-kilometre-radius-who's-heard-a-song-with-a-repetitive-beat-list.
+By virtue of not being Moscow, where going out on a Friday night is basically like finding yourself trapped in a disco caste system, or Berlin, where the bouncers are taught to just scream the word "NO" in your face over and over again, clubbing almost anywhere else is a fairly democratic experience.

-We get it.
-You're skint and you all want to have a good time, but there's a fine art to getting in for free without being a prick.
-If the venue is run by a faceless promotional entity, then by all means try to blag it.
-Mail ahead to say that you "run a blog"; it works more often that you'd think.
-The delusions of grandeur inherent to corporate club promotion deserve to be feasted upon, so if your shame threshold is high, crack on.
+You're on the list—we get it.
+You’re also broke and just want a good time, but there’s a fine art to getting in for free without being a prick.
+If the venue is run by a faceless promotional entity, then by all means own it.
+Or email them a couple days prior and say that you “run a blog”; it works more often that you’d think.
+The delusions of grandeur inherent to corporate club promotion deserve to be feasted upon, so milk your shame threshold for all it's worth.

 AT THE BAR

-Don't buy drinks for your wasteman mates.
+Don't buy drinks for your wasted bros.
 Don't do rounds.
 Don't engage the bar staff in conversation.
 Don't order anything that clearly isn't fucking there.
 This is a club, not a microbrewery.
-Just stand patiently, order quickly and try not to spit at the bar staff when there's no change from a score for two vodka lemonades.
+Just stand patiently, order quickly, and try not to spit at the bar staff when they purposely forget to give you back your change.

-I don't know why anyone under 30 takes coke.
-Most of us just about make a living wage, and we're snorting so much of it that "cocaine in the water" is now a reality rather than an outlandish Rick Ross lyric.
-It's not exactly an instant club-aid like pills or acid, either.
-Once you're in the club, 90 percent of your night will be spent calling for, collecting, dishing out, asking around for and talking about coke.
-Then, if it's not run out, the after-parties turn into cotton-mouthed mothers' meetings when we're supposed to be, you know, having a laugh.
-And some dick always pockets the communal note.
+I don’t know why anyone under 30 takes coke.
+Most of us just about make a living wage, and we’re snorting so much of it that "cocaine in the water" is now rooted in more than just an outlandish Rick Ross lyric.
+It’s not exactly an instant club-aid like pills or acid, either.
+Once you’re in the club, 90 percent of your night will be spent calling for, collecting, dishing out, asking around for, and talking about coke.
+Then, if it’s not gone, the after-parties turn into cotton-mouthed mothers' meetings when we’re supposed to be, you know, having a laugh.
+Oh, and there's always that dick who pockets the communal dollar straw.

 BUT KETAMINE IS WORSE

 The only party drug that is worse than coke is ketamine.
-Ketamine is weed's sociopath cousin – an unforgiving bastard without any of the familial benefits.
-No hunger, no happiness, no sleepiness, no desire to listen to Kyuss really loudly – just semi-paralysis and a burning streak of piss once you're mobile enough to drink again.
+Ketamine is weed’s sociopath cousin—an unforgiving bastard without any of the familial benefits.
+No hunger, no happiness, no sleepiness, no desire to listen to anything loudly—just semi-paralysis and a burning streak of piss once you’re mobile enough to drink again.

-The appeal of ingesting animal tranquilisers in organised social situations still ranks as one of life's greatest mysteries, but for some reason it's gone from being the preserve of the dubstep heads, who could sort of get away with it given the sheer lack of motion at DMZ, to being the drug of choice for your garden variety straw-hat deep-house wanker.
-I mean, most people are terrible as it is on ketamine, let alone people who are terrible 24/7.
+The appeal of ingesting animal tranquilizers in organized social situations still ranks as one of life's greatest mysteries, but for some reason it's gone from being the preserve of the dubstep heads, who could sort of get away with it given their sheer lack of motion, to being the drug of choice for your garden-variety straw-hat deep-house momo.
+I mean, most people are terrible as it is on ketamine, let alone people who are already terrible.